Find out moreRead More

 Health Education England is working with NHS England to set out plans to develop the NHS 111 workforce.

 NHS 111 workforceAs part of the Integrated Urgent & Emergency Care Review, the NHS 111 Integrated Urgent Care Workforce Development Programme aims to ensure better outcomes for patients accessing NHS 111 services by delivering a workforce with the right skills, behaviours and career and development opportunities needed to achieve this.

 As recognised by the Urgent & Emergency Care Review, healthcare is expected to be increasingly provided closer to home, for example, through self-care, primary care, and NHS 111 telephone based clinical contact.
 The NHS 111 workforce gives the public easier access to urgent healthcare, and has had a significant effect on the way the NHS delivers that care.

-The programme’s work will look at how best to bring about a consistent approach to triage and/or onward referral.
-Focusing on registered and non-registered staff within the integrated urgent care services workforce, the project is seeking to:
+The programme looked at bringing about a consistent approach to triage and/or onward referral.
+Focusing on registered and non-registered staff within the integrated urgent care services workforce, the project sought to: